 A lot of international players have been an inspiration to Thiébaud and his work, inclu.

-Poker Fine Art Shows in the Ordinary Moments
+Fine Art of Poker Shows in the Ordinary Moments

 Rare images, like the talisman-card-protector cross from his collection, are exceptions.